robto09/CocktailCraft/docs/DependencyInjection.md

 6. **Module Organization**: Group related dependencies in the same module
 7. **Testability**: Design with testing in mind, making it easy to replace real implementations with mocks
 8. **Consistency**: Follow consistent patterns for dependency injection across the codebase
+9. **Cross-Platform Compatibility**:
+   - Use shared interfaces for ViewModels
+   - Keep platform-specific code in appropriate source sets
+   - Use expect/actual declarations for platform-specific implementations
+10. **Error Handling**:
+    - Use the standardized ErrorHandler for consistent error management
+    - Implement recovery actions for common error scenarios
+    - Provide user-friendly error messages
-9. **Coroutine Best Practices**:
+11. **Coroutine Best Practices**:
     - Always use `viewModelScope.launch` for coroutines
     - Use `handleResultFlow` for handling Result-wrapped Flows
+    - Use DispatcherProvider for testable coroutine dispatchers
     - Rename unused parameters to underscore (_) to follow Kotlin conventions
-10. **Error Handling**: Use the standardized error handling methods from BaseViewModel
+12. **Caching and Performance**:
+    - Implement TTL (Time To Live) for cached data
+    - Use appropriate scope for coroutines
+    - Consider memory usage when caching data

 ## Benefits of the New Approach